 During the course, you will study modules including acting for the camera, ancient Greek and Roman theatre, approaches to acting, audition techniques, comedy drama in performance, contemporary theatre, drama in the community, Elizabethan or Jacobean thatre, musical theatre performance, physical theatre, theatre in education and vocal techniques.

-5 GCSEs at grade 4 (formerly grade C or above), which should ideally include English and Maths.
-Alternatively, completion of a Level 2 qualification in the subject area, with an overall Merit profile.
-A passion for the subject and the potential to work well independently and with others, is essential.
+5 GCSE’s at grade 4 (formally grade C) or above, which should ideally include English and/or Mathematics.
+Alternatively you should have successfully have completed a level 2 programme in the subject area with an overall Merit profile.
+Mature learners will be considered on an individual basis.
+A passion for the subject and the potential to work well independently and the ability to work well with others is essential.

-You will need to attend an interview and an audition or present a portfolio of work appropriate to the subject area.
-During this process, individual circumstances where learners do not fully meet the entry requirements may be considered.
+You will need to attend an interview and an audition or present a portfolio of work as appropriate to the subject area.
+During this process individual circumstances where learners do not fully meet the entry requirements may be considered.

 Drama School / University level courses in Acting.